GerbilSoft/rvthtool/README.md

 * Allows deletion and undeletion of banks on an RVT-H system.
 * Signature verification for all Wii disc images.
 Indicates if the signature is valid, invalid, or fakesigned.
 (Game partition only at the moment.)

-## Planned Features

 * Installation of GameCube and Wii disc images.
 Wii disc images must be either unencrypted or debug-encrypted in order to run correctly.
-  * Support for both CISO and WBFS formats for importing.
 * Automatic re-signing of retail Wii disc images to allow them to run on the RVT-H system.
 (Update partitions will be removed, since retail updates won't work properly on RVT-H.)
+  * NOTE: Currently broken on Windows due to `/dev/urandom` not existing.

+## Planned Features

+* Support for both CISO and WBFS formats for importing.
 * Standalone disc image re-signing to convert e.g. retail to debug, debug to retail, unencrypted to debug, etc. Conversion to retail will result in a fakesigned image.